Jeremy Kele, B.S. ’15

 Class of 2019

-Jeremy Kele ’19 has steadily developed his expertise as a nurse at Elms, initially earning his Bachelor of Science in Nursing from 2012-2015, and subsequently entering the MSN-MBA program in 2017.
-The South Hadley, Mass., resident now has his sights set on completing his graduate degree in spring 2019.
+Jeremy Kele ’19 has steadily developed his expertise as a nurse at Elms, initially earning his bachelor of science in nursing from 2012-2015, and subsequently entering the MSN-MBA program in 2017.
+The South Hadley, MA, resident now has his sights set on completing his graduate degree in spring 2019.

 After working at Mercy Medical Center in Springfield, MA, for the past several years, Jeremy says that he has developed a detailed understanding of how nurses operate in large metropolitan hospitals.
 Serving in the chronic care unit, critical care inpatient unit, and emergency department helped broaden his perspective on nursing.